Tag: Danaher Corporate

 Start your career with Danaher today

-Meet Danaher’s Chief Data and AI Officer
+Meet Danaher’s Chief Technology and AI Officer

 Martin Stumpe has built a career around imagining and building new technology to solve complex human problems.
 He’s served as the Chief of AI at precision medicine company Tempus, founded and led Google’s Cancer Pathology project, contributed exoplanet-detecting algorithms to NASA’s Kepler mission, and worked at Stanford University on protein folding simulations.

-Now, Martin is stepping into his latest role as the Chief Data & Artificial Intelligence Officer at Danaher, where he leads the company’s AI strategy, capability development and execution.
+Now, Martin is stepping into his latest role as the Chief Technology & Artificial Intelligence Officer at Danaher, where he leads the company’s AI strategy, capability development and execution.
 We spoke with Martin about his first several months at Danaher, his vision for what AI can do to power the future of healthcare and life sciences, and how he plans to turn those visions into reality.

 What compelled you to join the Danaher team?